ranjan-mohanty/logai/docs/COMPATIBILITY.md

-# Sherlog Compatibility Guide
+# LogAI Compatibility Guide

-This document outlines which log formats Sherlog supports and any known limitations.
+This document outlines which log formats LogAI supports and any known limitations.

 ## ✅ Fully Supported Formats